RedisAI/RedisAI/docs/commands.md

 ```

 ### Redis Commands support.
 In RedisAI TorchScript now supports simple (non-blocking) Redis commnands via the `redis.execute` API.
-The following (usless) script gets a key name, an `int` value and sets it in a tensor.
+The following (usless) script gets a key name (`x{1}`), and an `int` value (3).
+First, the script `SET`s the value in the key.
+Next, the script `GET`s the value back from the key, and sets it in a tensor which is eventually stored under the key 'y{1}'.
 Note that the inputs are `str` and `int`.
 The script sets and gets the value and set it into a tensor.

 ```
 def redis_int_to_tensor(redis_value: int):